 Scott Solomon, M.D., is board certified in the subspecialties of medical oncology and hematology.
 He is Medical Director of the Northside Hospital Blood and Marrow Transplant Matched Unrelated Donor Program and Medical Director of the Northside Hospital Stem Cell Processing Laboratory.
 Dr. Solomon is also a Northside Hospital Leukemia Program physician.
-In 2016 and 2017, Dr. Solomon was recognized as among Atlanta’s Top Doctors in his specialty by Castle Connolly.
+In 2016 – 2018, Dr. Solomon was recognized as among Atlanta’s Top Doctors in his specialty by Castle Connolly.

 - University of Virginia, Echols Scholar and a member of Phi Beta Kappa Honor Society